Is it OK for my kid to join an online playground like Animal Jam?

 Whether it's an app or a website, an online playground can be a good way to allow young kids to explore new environments and learn responsible online behavior.
 But there are some things to be mindful of, including interaction with other players, costs, screen limits, and social dynamics if your kid joins a world with friends from school.
 To make sure your kid stays safe and has fun, you should stay involved.
 Here are some signs to look for to make sure a virtual world is OK for your kid:

 - Chat is pre-set or "canned."
 Kids select phrases from a list rather than free-typing.
 Inappropriate words are blocked.

 - Limited exposure to advertising.
 Sites that charge a subscription fee probably won't run ads -- although they will have promotions and campaigns to encourage kids to come back.
-Some branded sites, such as Crayola, will have fun activities but also will be promoting their products.
+Some branded sites will have fun activities but also will be promoting their products.

 - Human monitors.
 High-quality sites employ real human monitors who oversee the players.

 - Reports.
 Some sites will send you a report of your child's activities.
 If it's an educational site, the report may include an evaluation of your child's skills.

 - Responsive customer service.
 You want to get a quick response if anything goes wrong, you need to cancel, or you just want to give the site some feedback.
 Read online reviews by other parents to learn more about a company's customer service.

 - Age-appropriate learning and social games.
 Before you register your kid, spend some time interacting on the site yourself or with your kid.
 Do you like the games?
 Does your kid like them?
 Are the activities engaging?
 Does the website update the games to keep them fresh?